-Singapore scientists discover genes responsible for cornea blindnessJanuary 16th, 2013 in Genetics /
+Singapore scientists discover genes responsible for cornea blindnessJanuary 16, 2013 in Medicine & Health / Genetics

 Scientists at Singapore Eye Research Institute and A*STAR's Genome Institute of Singapore have succeeded in identifying genes for central corneal thickness that may cause potentially blinding eye conditions.
 These eye conditions include glaucoma, as well as the progressive thinning of the cornea, which may eventually lead to a need for corneal transplantation.